lgaticaq/hubot-help-private/README.md

-# hubot-help
+# hubot-help-private

-A hubot script to show available hubot commands
+A hubot script to show available hubot commands as private message

 See [`src/help.coffee`](src/help.coffee) for full documentation.